Darokrithia/game-off-2016/README.md

 Art and Code was done by me, but I did use onine tutorials for parts I didn't know / remember how to do.

 Enjoy!

+WARNING:  I am bad at git hub and there are some redundant files.
+Use the newer packer and ignore the extra /bin and /src folders.
+Also gram the /res from the old packer.
+If anyone knows how to delete files PLEASE let me know